JanneMattila/www/docs/_posts/2025/09/2025-09-21-automated-order-processing.markdown

 {% include imageEmbed.html imagesize="50%" link="/assets/posts/2025/09/21/automated-order-processing/la1.png" %}

+You can set various filters to ensure that only relevant emails trigger the workflow:

+{% include imageEmbed.html imagesize="50%" link="/assets/posts/2025/09/21/automated-order-processing/la1-1.png" %}

 If we now study the email content when the email had the order inline, we can see that the email body is in HTML format.
 Here is _an abbreviated version_ of the email body: